bluesky/bluesky/doc/source/comparison-with-spec.rst

   higher-dimensional inputs are integrated naturally.
 * SPEC writes to a custom text-based format (a "SPEC file").
 Bluesky can write---in real time or *post facto*---to any format.
-* SPEC has a simulation mode; bluesky builds on this.
+* SPEC has a simulation mode.
+Bluesky allows users to incorporate much richer simulation capabilities (about which more below) but, as of version 0.9.0, provides less than SPEC out of the box.

 Using Python, a general-purpose programming language, gives several immediate
 advantages: